I thought I could do it all. I couldn’t.

 I thought I was invincible.
 I wasn’t.

 It’s a mindset that all too many of us get caught up in.
-We watch others experience emotional and mental breakdown and think we’re the exception.
+We watch others experience emotional stress, mental breakdown, and burnout at work, thinking we’re the exception.
 So, we take on another commitment, knowing that we’re already at full capacity.

-We tell ourselves “this is an opportunity I can’t say no too, I’ll make time for it!”
+We tell ourselves “this is an opportunity I can’t say no to, I’ll make time for it!”
 Sound familiar?

 You might work in an environment where admitting your weaknesses means giving power to someone else.
 Or maybe pushing back when you know you can’t take on any more is interpreted as though you aren’t capable enough.